elnukakujo/Book-Library-Management-API/README.md

 On how to install C# and .NET, and create projects as well as how to run the code, see: https://github.com/elnukakujo/first-cSharp-project/blob/main/README.md

+To run the CRUD operations, you have two options:
-I use the REST Client VSCode extension to send request from my MyRequests.http file
+- Use the REST Client VSCode extension to send request from the MyRequests.http file
+- Or go to localhost:{port}/swagger , for a better UI